athallahmaajid/athallahmaajid/README.md

 # Hi there 👋
-My name is Athallah Muhammad Maajid and i'm just an ordinary student at junior high school
+My name is Athallah Muhammad Maajid and i'm just an ordinary student at high school

 - 🌱 I’m currently learning PHP & Flutter & Python
 - 💬 Ask me about Python